evenboee/Git-Good-Discord/README.md

 - `!set prefix <prefix>` to set prefix of the channel
     - e.g. `!set prefix #`
     - Note: This command always requires the preifx **!**.
 This is in case the prefix is forgotten
+- `!access_token <instance>/<repo_id>/<token>` set access token of a project
+    - specific to each channel

 ## Known bugs

-- As of now: Nothing
+- Nothing that we know of

 ## Further improvements

 - Gitlab has more events such as push, comments, pipeline.
-  This could be added but it would mostly be similar to merge requests and issues and would therefore not demonstrate any greater competence.
+  This could be added, although it would mostly be similar to merge requests and issues and would therefore not demonstrate any greater competence.
 - Caching.
 To reduce the amount of requests sent to the database as we are limited to 50k reads per day (not an issue in the scope of this task but it could be in a large scale deployment).